karthigeyanbaskaran/Ansible-LEMP-Stack/README.md

 # Ansible LEMP Playbook

-This repository contains an Ansible playbook and role for setting up a LEMP stack (Linux, Nginx, MySQL, PHP) on your servers.
+This repository contains an Ansible playbook and role for setting up a LEMP stack (Linux, Nginx, MySQL, PHP) along with phpMyAdmin on your servers.

 ## Repository Structure